pulviscriptor/duplogger/README.md

 # Duplogger

-Small logger for Node.JS with colors.
+A minimalist logger for Node.JS with color schemes.
-Run `node ./node_modules/duplogger/test.js` to see demo:
+Execute `node ./node_modules/duplogger/test.js` to run the demo:

 ![screenshot](https://raw.githubusercontent.com/pulviscriptor/duplogger/master/demo/screen_colors.png)

-## Another logger?

-There is over `5000` "logger" search result on NPM so probably this logger already exists out there.
-But I made this logger long time ago with features that I need and got tired of copy-pasting .js file into different projects.
-When I change something, I have to update .js file in all my projects.
-So I finally decided to publish it on NPM for myself.
-But what if someone would like to use it too, then I need to make nice README.
-So that's why you read this.
+## Yet another logger

+The search "logger" yields more than `5000` results on NPM so it's likely there are similar modules.
+It is a set of features I find useful.
+In order to maintain and deploy the module, I decided to publish it on NPM.

 ## Installation